influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

         .where(lambda: "host" == "server1")
 ```

-The result of this search will always be empty, because double quotes were used around server1.
-This means that Kapacitor will search for a series where the field "host" is equal to _the field_ "server1".
+The result of this search will always be empty, because double quotes were used around "server1".
+This means that Kapacitor will search for a series where the field "host" is equal to the value held in _the field_ "server1".
 This is probably not what was intended.
-More likely the intention was to search for a series where tag "host" has _the value_ "server1", so single quotes should be used.
+More likely the intention was to search for a series where tag "host" has _the value_ 'server1', so single quotes should be used.
 Double quotes denote data fields, single quotes string values.
-To match the value, the tick script above should look like this:
+To match the _value_, the tick script above should look like this:

 ```javascript
 var data = stream